Pidhaitsi Raion: Subdivisions

 Pidhaitsi urban hromada with the administration in Pidhaitsi.

 Population

 The population of the district was 22,913 inhabitants.
 Of these 3,203 are concentrated in Pidhaitsi, the rest in the villages cited below.

 Territory

 The area of Pidhaitsi Raion was 496 km2.

 Villages

 Names are presented in modern Ukrainian transliteration.
-Polish spellings (often used in documents prior to 1939 when the area was part of the Austro-Hungarian empire and Poland) are given in parenthesis:
+Polish spellings (often used in documents prior to 1939 when the area was part of the Austro-Hungarian empire and Poland) are given in parentheses: